pietrushnic/openwebrtc-wiki/Building-OpenWebRTC-with-Cerbero.md

    (Yes, this is tedious, and we should probably make something better.)

+   **NOTE**: Make sure to recreate all symbolic links after rebuilding OpenWebRTC!
+If you forget to do this, you may run into many obscure run-time issues.

 4. A common pitfall on iOS is its lack of support for dynamic libraries.
 Unfortunately, when Xcode sees both foo.a and foo.dylib in the same directory, it prefers dynamic linkage even for iOS projects.
 A workaround is to create a subdirectory with symlinks, i.e.:

     ````bash